 Is there anything good about student loan debt?

 Loans are essential for many of the students who are pursuing their higher studies.
-Not only students but loan, in general, is a necessity for investors, entrepreneurs, and many others.
+Not only for students but loan, in general, is a necessity for investors, entrepreneurs, and many others.
 Apart from the many stress that loans may cause us when to making repayment and saving our credit scores from taking hits, they also have positive impacts on our credit scores.

 Your payments are reported to the credit bureaus on a regular basis, whether you make a payment or miss a payment.
 When you make regular on-time payments, your credit score increases.
 The increase in your credit score will build good financial trust over time.

 An individual with a high credit score is considered to be creditworthy.
 Lenders will be willing to lend more amount of loans at much lower interest rates to them.